zephyrshare/zephyrshare/docs/BASE_PROMPT.md

 ### Next.js Component Types

 - **Server Components** are rendered on the server using the `server` directive and cannot utilize React hooks - this means that `useState` and `useEffect` CANNOT be used in a server component.
 If `useState` and `useEffect` would like to be used, they can be written in a Client Component that is then imported into the server component.
 As a note, it's assumed that Next.js components are server components unless otherwise specified.
 Note, server components must have the "use server" directive at the top of the file.
+Another note, server components can be defined as async functions and can use the `await` keyword within them to fetch data.

 - **Client Components** are rendered on the client using the `client` directive and can use React hooks - this means that `useState` and `useEffect` CAN be used in a client component.
 If `useState` and `useEffect` are not used, the component can usually be written as a Server Component.
 Note, client components must have the "use client" directive at the top of the file.